Anderson High School

 Plans for remodeling and reuse of the Anderson High School building were discussed and the Mansur Development Corporation acquired the rights to re-use the building for senior citizens' apartments.

 On June 25, 1999, fire swept through the old Anderson High School building, destroying the upper stories.
 The Wigwam suffered only minimal damage and was saved from the conflagration.
-The origin of the fire is still not known and the ultimate fate of the building is still under discussion.
+The origin of the fire has never been determined and the remains of the building were demolished.